Best Succulents To Put In Terrarium

 Trying to make your potted plants look beautiful can be a hard task.

-Adding them to an open terrarium is one choice, but do you know what it is?
+Putting them in an open terrarium is one choice, but do you know what it is?

 What kind of plants can you put in them?